What comes to mind when you think of a leader? You may think of certain characteristics or personalities that good leaders tend to have.

 When looking for ways to become a better listener, executive coaching can be a great practice to begin.
 Executive coaching is part of sound leadership development and can help you become a better leader.
 Coaching can be incorporated to help you become more self-aware and learn to be more approachable and authentic in your influence in your professional and personal life.

 When coaching is used with other learning initiatives, it helps to develop a deeper purpose for you as a leader.
-Developing the complete leader involves being committed, setting an example and making an investment in self and others.
+Developing the complete leader involves being committed, setting an example and making an investment in yourself and others.
 Focus on learning as a strategic resource in personal and professional development.

 Want to gain knowledge, skills and experience in becoming a better leader?
 Gain leadership experience at Cornerstone.
 Check out our undergraduate programs such as our B.S. in Organizational Management or Business Administration and Leadership or our graduate programs like our M.A. in Organizational Leadership.